howarddyer/howarddyer.github.io/_posts/2018-09-21-what-happens-in-bfc-stays-in-bfc.markdown

     <figcaption>Example 5: An element's margins will naturally collapse into another element's margins if placed adjacent.</figcaption>
 </figure>

-Example 5 shows a series of text elements within an outer element.
+Example 5 shows a series of text elements (blue) within an outer element (grey).
 The outer element and all text elements have top and bottom margins.
 However we can see that the top margin of the first text element and the bottom margin of the last text element collapses with the margins of the outer element.

 <figure>
     <img src="/static/images/posts/2018-09-21-bfc-6.png" alt="If an element is within a BFC, its margins will not collapse into margins outside of the BFC" class="c-post__image">